zladdi2018/EPG-Masternode-Script/README.md

 # EPS masternode installation script
 EPS Masternode Install Script

 **_These scripts are tested on a FRESH Hetzner VPS with Ubuntu 16.04 and Ubuntu 18.04 operating systems.
 Although it should work with all VPS hosts you should test it before using it.
-The server MUST be FRESH since Ubuntu is giving errors when installing dependencies again if they are already installed._**
+It's better to use the scripts on a FRESH server instead of using them on an already masternode installed server but the latter case should work as well._**

 ### Installation of EPS Masternode and usage of script